OIDA-JHU/oida-image-extraction/README.md

 against an image that is duplicate is considered the original and every following images is considered a duplicate.

 There is an important step that is added in the deduplication phase which is the assignment of a UUID for an image.
-Since there is a unique identifier added at this stage, partial loading will need to be implemented if running this script.
+Since there is a unique identifier added at this stage, partial loading will need to be implemented when adding new images to the entire corpus.

 To run deduplication use the following command: